HumanSignal/label-studio/docs/source/guide/storage.md

 5. Specify the name of the local directory, relative to the root directory.
 Label Studio assumes a root directory of `/`.
 To specify a different directory, see [Run Label Studio on Docker and use local storage](start.html#Run_Label_Studio_on_Docker_and_use_local_storage).
 6. (Optional) Adjust the remaining parameters.
 See [Optional parameters](#Optional-parameters-5) on this page for more details.
 7. Click **Add Storage**.
+8. Repeat these steps for **Add Target Storage** to use a local file directory for exporting.

 > Warning: Serving data from the local file system can be a security risk.
 If you're sure you know what you're doing, set `LABEL_STUDIO_LOCAL_FILES_SERVING_ENABLED=true` in your environment setup.
 Without this setting, URLs in tasks that point to local files won't work.